deankoch/UYRW_data/markdown/helper_analysis.md

 }
 ```

+read the map of HRUs and LSUs, binding with data from TxtInOut functions
-functions for working with SWAT+ simulations NOTE: some of these require
+for working with SWAT+ simulations NOTE: some of these require that
-that `rswat.R` be sourced run the SWAT+ executable (NOTE: requires
+`rswat.R` be sourced run the SWAT+ executable (NOTE: requires `rswat`
-`rswat` helper function)
+helper function)

 ``` r
 my_run_simulation = function(textio, dates=NULL, info=FALSE, object=NULL, quiet=FALSE)